lokkju/opensky-fetcher/README.md

 ## Features

-- Async HTTP requests with configurable rate limiting
+- **Fetch flight data**: Async HTTP requests with configurable rate limiting and OAuth2 authentication
-- OAuth2 authentication with token caching
+- **Export data**: Export to CSV or Parquet with flexible filtering options
-- Concurrent request limiting
+- Concurrent request limiting and automatic skip of already-fetched data
 - Progress tracking with tqdm
-- Automatic skip of already-fetched data
 - DuckDB storage with both raw JSON and parsed data tables
 - Indexed tables for efficient querying